-2022 2021

-Perpetual and charitable trusts:

-Balance, beginning of year \$ 1,345,541 \$ 1,281,928

-Distributions of trust assets - (106,469)

-Total (losses) gains realized in

-non-operational income (284,008) 170,082

-Balance, end of year \$ 1,061,533 \$ 1,345,541
+2023 2022 Perpetual and charitable trusts: Balance, beginning of year Total gains (losses) realized in \$ 1,061,533 \$ 1,345,541 non-operational income 73,542 (284,008) Balance, end of year \$ 1,135,074 \$ 1,061,533

 Certain administrators of these perpetual and charitable trusts receivable provide an annual valuation representing the Society's allocation in the trusts but without significant basis for the composition of the underlying trust interests.
 Accordingly, the fair value of underlying assets, when known, is used to approximate the discounted cash flows projected to be received.
 The Society considers the measurement of its beneficial interest in the perpetual and charitable trusts to be a Level III measurement within the fair value measurement hierarchy because, even though that measurement is based on the unadjusted fair value of the underlying trust assets reported by the trustee, the Society will not receive those assets or have the ability to direct the trustee to redeem them in the near term.